Coen-Lab/chronic-neuropixels/XtraModifications/Mouse_FreelyMoving/README.md

 ## NP2_HeadstageHolder_top
 ### Function

 This part is identical to the NP1_HeadstageHolder_top that is described above, expect it was designed for single Neuropixels 2.0 Apollo implants.
-Thus, the details of this component are the same, except its weight: 0.5g (without headstage)
+Thus, the details of this component are the same, except its weight: 1.1g (without headstage).

 <br>
 <br>